BFahy/Weather-Station-API/README.md

 # Weather-Station-API

-Assessment using weather station sample data for API interacting with noSQL mongoDB database.
+Using weather station sample data for API interacting with noSQL mongoDB database.